pachyderm/pachyderm/examples/kubeflow/tfjob/README.md

 Kubeflow in the `kubeflow` namespace and Pachyderm in the `pachyderm` namespace.

 1. Deploy Pachyderm and Kubeflow.
-2. Create a repo in Pachyderm using the command  `pachctl create repo testrepo`.
+2. Create a repo in Pachyderm using the command  `pachctl create repo inputrepo`.
+3. Add the mnist data to that repo using the command `pachctl put file inputrepo@master:/data -r -f mnist/`
+4. Create a repo in Pachyderm using the command  `pachctl create repo outputrepo`.
-3. Create a branch in that repo using the command `pachctl create branch testrepo@master`.
+5. Create a branch in that repo using the command `pachctl create branch outputrepo@master`.
-4. Deploy the manifest to your Kubeflow using  `kubectl apply -f tf_job_s3_gateway.yaml`
+6. Deploy the manifest to your Kubeflow using  `kubectl apply -f tf_job_s3_gateway.yaml`
-5. Using your Kubeflow TFJob dashboard or `kubectl`, monitor the TFJob pod created until it completes.
+7. Using your Kubeflow TFJob dashboard or `kubectl`, monitor the TFJob pod created until it completes.
    The pod will be named after the name of the TFJob in the manifest, which is `s3-gateway-example` by default, and would be something like `s3-gateway-example-worker-0`.
-6. Using your Kubeflow TFJob dashboard or `kubectl`, look at the logs for that TFJob.
+8. Using your Kubeflow TFJob dashboard or `kubectl`, look at the logs for that TFJob.
    A sample log is included in the file `sample_tf_job_logs.txt` in this example.

 This demonstrates that anywhere that the `file_io` library is used,